Archaeology and Heritage MA

 While there is a strong emphasis on the commercial archaeological sector, this programme also prepares you for roles in local and national government, museums, archives, community engagement, and within educational and charitable sectors.

-Archaeology and the historic environment are a wide-ranging and flexible vehicle to deliver social, economic, and cultural benefits, and this programme will introduce you to the potential contribution the profession can make across a range of sectors.
+Archaeology and the historic environment deliver social, economic, and cultural benefits, and this programme will introduce you to the potential contribution you can make across a range of sectors.

 Students from this programme have gone on to work in a wide range of roles within the heritage industry across all sectors of the economy.
 Recent graduate destinations include: